melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/community-clinics.md

 ## Getting consent to vaccinate

+You do not necessarily need to get consent in advance for clinics.
+If a parent accompanies a child to the clinic, their presence is considered implied consent.

-Once a parent has booked a clinic slot through your local booking system, you need to make sure you have consent to vaccinate the child.
+If you choose to seek consent in advance, once a parent has booked a clinic slot through your local booking system, you need to make sure you have consent to vaccinate the child.

 If you do not have consent, you need to manually send a consent request.
 To do this: